ericmikkelsen/D-D-characters/saga/characters/Dozer-springwelder.md

 #### ᛏ Tyr - warrior upside down

 Tyr re-enforces Ur, but being upside down re-enforces Nyd, There is a storm coming, But with careful thought, and clear sight you can exit the storm stronger than when you entered it.

-### Scene 1: at church of overflowing cup

-Starts with everyone knowing each other

-**Auryst Pryth by Jason**
-Jason does not run the establishment, but he's here all the time, checking email

-Knows right from wrong, but not up from down.
-Dreamer, monk etc

-**Moxy by Julie**
-Grew up in the town, orphaned from a young age, as a street urchin, started robbing pockets. got into the thieves guild (the lifters), been earning ever since

-**Cutter by Sean**
-Joined a guild, social skills are so poor that he doesn't have a good shot at increasing in rank.
-He doesn't have friends.

-Cutter and Moxy are both part of the same guild.

-There are 2 sides to the guild, being violent and being thieves.
-Less violent is the lifters and the more violent is the smashers.i

-A wolf walks in, followed by it's human, **Dozer Springwelder** (by Eric).

-Auryst makes a glance at Beth the Barmaid, both considering the wolf.

-A person with the uniform of the castle, walks in and stabs Auryst's friend cursor twice.

-    Turn order jason, sean, julie, eric

-Cutter approaches the uniformed woman,

-Auryst trys to heal Cursor

-    plays 8 of moons, studios and opintionated

-Cursor gets electorcuted, but his wound is healed through cautorization

-Lt Mira, is revealed after Moxy asks the officer who she is